deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `api_bind_addr`

 If specified, Garage will bind an HTTP server to this port and address, on which it will listen to requests for administration features.
-Currently, this endpoint only exposes Garage metrics in the Prometheus format at `/metrics`.
-This endpoint is not authenticated.
-In the future, bucket and access key management might be possible by REST calls to this endpoint.
+See [administration API reference](@/documentation/reference-manual/admin-api.md) to learn more about these features.

+### `metrics_token` (since version 0.7.2)

+The token for accessing the Metrics endpoint.
+If this token is not set in the config file, the Metrics endpoint can be accessed without access control.

+You can use any random string for this value.
+We recommend generating a random token with `openssl rand -hex 32`.

+### `admin_token` (since version 0.7.2)

+The token for accessing all of the other administration endpoints.
+If this token is not set in the config file, access to these endpoints is disabled entirely.

+You can use any random string for this value.
+We recommend generating a random token with `openssl rand -hex 32`.

 ### `trace_sink`